moyaqoob/moyaqoob/README.md

 ```
 d4e91f3  zebra-search   — full BM25 search engine. crawler → indexer → ranked results.
-                          29k articles.
+                          10k articles.
 Porter stemming.
 Robertson IDF. deployed.
-a8c22b  webrtc-app      — peer-to-peer, signaling server, ICE candidates, the works.
+a8c22b  signal     —      a full stack app where you can make check the trades and updates of charts of the global companies
-                          not a tutorial clone. built it to understand the protocol.
+c34e34  sketch.io  -      an app thats lets you collaborate with and make sketches.

 [more being written]
 ```